Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Experiments

 Table~\ref{tab:fl_regular_only} presents the results.
-As expected, the recurrent LSTM generalises near perfectly on all four tasks.
+As expected, the recurrent LSTM generalises almost perfectly on all four tasks.
 Amongst the parallel models, DeltaNet with negative eigenvalues and Gated DeltaProduct with negative eigenvalues are the best performing baselines, aligning with the expectation that increased complexity in the state-transition matrix improves state-tracking performance.
-Similarly, diagonal LNCDE outperforms Mamba, aligning with the results of \citet{grazzi2024unlockingstatetrackinglinearrnns} that expanding the eigenvalue range of the state-transition matrix improves state-tracking performance.
-Notably, the two block-diagonal SLiCE variants achieve the highest average validation accuracy among parallelisable models.
+Similarly, D-SLiCE outperforms Mamba, aligning with the results of \citet{grazzi2024unlockingstatetrackinglinearrnns} that expanding the eigenvalue range of the state-transition matrix improves state-tracking performance.
+Similarly to the $A_5$ length generalisation task, the WH-SLiCE underperforms other SLiCE structures.
+However, unlike in the $A_5$ length generalisation task, the D-DE-SLiCE achieves the joint highest average validation accuracy among the parallelisable models, alongside DPLR-SLiCE.